Corregidor Island is a tadpole shape, rocky island, strategically located at the entrance of Manila Bay which falls under the jurisdiction of Cavite.

 The battery was named after Lt.
 Hayden K. Grubbs, which features two 10 inch disappearing guns that hide back in the massive concrete after firing to protect itself from the enemies.
 It has Spanish style arch design on the entrance road.
 The battery completed in 1911.

 The battery was named after Brigadier General Clint C. Hearn, which can fire a 12-inch mortar up to 27 km distance in any direction with a maximum firing elevation of 35 degrees.

 Malinta tunnel was a bomb-proof personal bunker and storage.
 Malinta means “many leeches” in Tagalog.
 The main tunnel from east to west was 253 meters, 7.3 meters wide, and 5.5 meters high.
-It was the last stronghold of the Americans army before they surrendered to the Japanese army on May 6, 1942.
+It was the last stronghold of the American army before they surrendered to the Japanese army on May 6, 1942.
 Today it is the audiovisual presentation by National Artist Lamberto V. Avellana.

-Corregidor Lighthouse was located at the top side of the island with a height of 195 meters above the sea level.
+Corregidor Lighthouse was located at the top side of the island with a height of 195 meters above sea level.
 It was built during the Spanish colonization and completed in 1853.
 During the liberation from the Japanese invasion, it was severely damaged and reconstructed using some bricks from the ruins.
 Today the lower level of the lighthouse contains souvenir shops.